thedevdojo/voyager/docs/customization/overriding-files.md

 }
 ```

-Finally, go to the BREAD settings for the model you are overriding and fill in the Model Name with your fully-qualified
+If the model you are overriding has an associated BREAD, go to the BREAD settings for the model you are overriding
-class-name.
-Following the `DataRow` row example:
+and replace the Model Name with your fully-qualified class-name.
+For example, if you are overriding the Voyager `Menu`
+model with your own `App\Menu` model:

 ![](../.gitbook/assets/bread_override_voyager_models.png)